Jacques Agnant: Life and career

 Agnant's family migrated to East Flatbush, Brooklyn from Haiti.
 He became immersed in the street life by selling drugs during the crack epidemic of the 1980s and 1990s.
 Eventually, he became a club promoter.
 He was also involved with singer Madonna.
 Agnant managed various rappers and collaborated with Wyclef Jean, who is a paternal relative.
 He became friends with rapper Tupac Shakur.
-Shakur accused Agnant of orchestrating the robbery at Quad Recording Studios in 1994 in his song "Against All Odds," in which Shakur was shot.
-Agnant denied that he had ordered the attack.
+However, Agnant would be among those who Shakur accused of orchestrating the robbery at Quad Recording Studios in 1994 in his song "Against All Odds," in which Shakur was shot.
+The song specifically accused "Haitian Jack" a being a "snitch" who "promised to payback" Jimmy Henchman "in due time."
+Agnant denied that he had a role in the attack.
 Around this time, Agnant was hired Director of A&R by his friend Lance "Un' Rivera, CEO of the rap label Undeas Recordings.
 In 1999, Agnant was hired as security by music executive Steve Stoute, following an altercation in which Sean "Puff Daddy" Combs assaulted Stoute with a champagne bottle.